 - The American National Standards Institute (ANSI)

-How Do I Know if My Helmet complies with the law?
+How Do I Know if My Bicycle Helmet complies with the CA law?

 The manufacturer will label a helmet that complies with all applicable laws and standards.
 It is illegal to sell any helmet for use in bicycling that does not meet the standards.
 The helmet labeling should mention which organization’s set of standards the helmet meets.

-What are the Legal Implications for Not Wearing a Helmet?
+What are the Legal Implications for Not Wearing a Bicycle Helmet in California?

 California law permits dismissal of the charge for the first violation of the helmet law.
 The offender must attend court and state under oath that this is the first offense.
 After the first offense, the fine is not to be more than $25.
 Parents must pay a minor’s fine.